We are here to help.

-The AFSP’s Suicide Survivors Outreach Program has trained volunteers who conduct in person visits to newly bereaved family.
+The AFSP’s Suicide Survivors Outreach Program has trained volunteers who conduct in person visits to newly bereaved families.
 They also provide information about support groups and other local resources.
 Visit the website to find out how to request an outreach visit.

 Coping with Suicide Loss

 If you have lost someone to suicide, it is important to know that you are not alone.
 Please review this brief resource with helpful information and resources to cope with this painful loss.